Planning for the Future

 After gathering all the information about your financial affairs including any insurances you may claim, you should start to think about your health and well-being and have open discussions with your primary health professionals.
 Some jobs could be easier to work in, so you should print a resume and discuss your job description with your medical team and discuss your ability to continue to work regularly.
 This is important because if you need to reduce your hours, you should have medical reasons why this is appropriate to reserve any insurance rights and employment rights.

 People with Parkinson’s often retire early.
-Accessing your superannuation and insurance may be a great way to help you feel less anxious.
+Accessing your superannuation and insurance may be one way to help you feel less anxious about the future.
 Start by asking your superannuation fund or your insurer about your entitlements.
 Sometimes this insurance is held by your employer without you knowing about it so also do speak to your HR or manager about any insurance your employer may be covering you for.

 For insurances held in your personal name, there may be no tax payable.
 However, any income replacement insurance (also known as income protection or temporary incapacity insurance) then taxes are paid just like your ordinary income.
 You must also be mindful that accessing your superannuation could have an impact on any Centrelink benefits, Child Support Payments and Family Tax Benefits.

-There are four major types of insurances you may claim:
+There are four major types of insurances you may be eligible to claim:

-Income Protection Insurance (Salary Continuance) Pays an income and often found in your superannuation account or you may own it directly or your employer may have taken one out for all employees.
+Pays an income and often found in your superannuation account, or you may own it directly or your employer may have taken one out for all employees.
 This replaces any partial or full loss of income and is a great way to keep working longer but reducing your hours, or fully stopping.

-Centrelink Disability Support Pension is one of the more difficult financial resources to obtain.
-Most people would be on Jobseeker or Jobkeeper first prior to Disability Support Pension (DSP).
+Centrelink’s Disability Support Pension (DSP) is one of the more difficult financial resources to obtain.
+Most people would be on Jobseeker or Jobkeeper first prior to DSP.
 However, unlike DSP those payments have “mutual obligations” meaning you must attend appointments and be actively searching for work.
-Typically, you can take be given medical leave from those mutual obligations for 6 months in a 12 month period.
-This means that many people with Parkinson’s find it exceptionally difficult to keep up with the demands of those payment types.
+Typically, you can take be given medical leave from those mutual obligations for 6 months in a 12-month period.
+This means that many people with Parkinson’s find it exceptionally difficult to keep up with the demands of those job-related payment types.

 To apply successfully for the Disability Support Pension you should be aware that there are impairment thresholds you need to reach and you need to be:

-• D. Show that you were in a program of support (to meet your mutual obligations through a job search agency) but you have been exited under medical grounds, and you meet the financial tests (both income and asset tests)
+- Show that you were in a program of support (to meet your mutual obligations through a job search agency) but you have been exited under medical grounds, and you meet the financial tests (both income and asset tests).

 We suggest you seek the advice of a Certified Financial Planner if you feel that you may be eligible, but your financial resources are above the thresholds.
 Those thresholds can be easily found if you search “asset test” or “income test” on the web.